J-Ride/Make.com--AI-Proposal-Generator/README.md

 should feed structured data, not just trigger one-time actions.

 **Why the budget phase breakdown is in the prompt:** Generic AI output would say "budget breakdown available upon request."
-Encoding real construction phase percentages -- site prep, foundation, framing, MEP, finishes -- produces a document a client can actually use for preliminary financing conversations.
+Encoding real construction phase percentages, site prep, foundation, framing, MEP, finishes and produces a document a client can actually use for preliminary financing conversations.
 The domain knowledge is the differentiator, not the API call.